-Blast (Pyricularia oryzae Cavara) is one of the most serious diseases in all cultivating areas of rice (Oryza sativa L.) from temperate to tropical countries.
-It can be estimated to cause damage equivalent to 2 billion US$ (1% of rice production) annually.
-JIRCAS has led “Rice Blast Research Network” for years and accumulated important knowledge to tackle with this complex issue to assure stable production and environmentally friendly agriculture at the same time.
-Recently, a wide range of molecular studies identified some pathogenic mechanisms, however, technologies which are not yet widely applicable are not sufficiently studied.
-This workshop will encourage practical technology development based on the scientific results accumulated so far, through discussions among scientists as well as practitioners.
-This proposal is directly connected to theme 4: ‘Environmentally friendly technologies’ of the FFTC’s Strategic Action Plan.
-It also fits well for the mandates of organizers, considering global/trans-boundary nature of this issue.
+Blast (Pyricularia oryzae Cavara) is one of the most serious diseases in all rice (Oryza sativa L.) cultivating areas from temperate to tropical countries.
+The damage was estimated to be equivalent to 2 billion US$ (1% of rice production) annually.
+JIRCAS has led “Rice Blast Research Network” for years and accumulated important knowledge to tackle with this complex issue to assure stable and environmentally-friendly rice production.
+Recent studies using molecular tools to study pathogenic mechanisms of rice blast have made some progress, but the technologies and study tools are not yet widely applicable to agricultural practices, and thus the rice blast disease are not yet sufficiently resolved.
+This workshop will discuss the up-to-date research and encourage the development of practical technology for preventing or control of rice blast diseases through discussions among scientists and practitioners.

 This workshop addressed the FFTC’s Strategic Action Plan, Theme 4: ‘Environmentally friendly technologies.
 The workshop also fits well the mandates of JIRCAS and FFTC in considering global and trans-boundary nature of rice blast disease controls.

 Originally, a two-day meeting at Tsukuba, Japan followed by a field trip in the next day to visit research facilities and fields relating to rice blast in Japan was proposed.
 Due to the COVID-19 pandemic and local/ international travel restrictions, the workshop format was changed to online event using Webex virtual meeting room.

 The workshop aimed to share current knowledge and identify effective approaches and future direction in the control of rice blast in Asia, including: